- April 8,2026

 Mixed use cases

-You must submit message examples and describe your opt-in process.
+You must submit message example and describe your opt-in process.

 Carriers compare live traffic to this declared use case.